 By Gopi Rao

 Do you want a relaxation technique, but think it might be a bit complicated?
-Yogic relaxation techniques are easy to perform and beneficial to the mind and body by bringing about relaxation.
-Below are three variations, but there are many more that you might find useful for teaching Yoga training sessions or for practicing at home.
+Yogic relaxation techniques are easy to perform and beneficial to the mind and body by bringing about states of inner calm.
+Below are a few variations, but there are many more that you might find useful for teaching Yoga training sessions or for practicing at home.
 If you want to become a Yoga teacher, it is wise to be familiar with them because they serve as a bridge for students who have difficulty with meditation.
 Additionally, workshops that teach relaxation techniques are very popular.

 Instant Yoga Relaxation Technique